 LA CASA DE PILATOS

-The entry ticket costs 10€, but on Mondays it is free from 3 PM.
+The entry ticket costs 10€, but on Mondays, it is free from 3 PM.
 So I would actually suggest visiting it on the same day as Alcázar, if you are in Sevilla on a Monday.

 GO TO A FLAMENCO SHOW

-The hostel I stayed in organised a flamenco show with paella and unlimited sangria for only 10€!
+The hostel I stayed in organized a flamenco show with paella and unlimited sangria for only 10€!
 Alternatively, you can check other places in the city that offer shows, such as bars or restaurants.